• Skip to primary navigation

 Keto Lemonade with Monk Fruit

 What is better on a hot summer day than a glass of cold lemonade?
-Lemonade with vodka, obviously, but that was a rhetorical question.
-This keto lemonade is low carb, sugar free and low calorie.
-Taste like nostalgia without the blood sugar spike and ready in only minutes.
-Cheers to that. ๐Ÿ‹
+Lemonade with tequila, obviously, but that was a rhetorical question.
+This keto lemonade is low carb, sugar-free and low calorie.
+It taste like nostalgia without the blood sugar spike and is ready in only minutes.
+Cheers to that. πŸ‹

 Jump to: